 The protocol approach is in many ways a transitory strategy.
 If all Canadian governments and agrifood chain actors were already committed to deep sustainability, it would not be necessary.
 But as an interim strategy, it is required to both encourage transition and help consumers differentiate sustainable from unsustainable products.
 Unfortunately, many farm and aquaculture organizations have been reluctant to embrace substantially sustainable protocols, and this is why state intervention is required.

 In agriculture, this initiative would build on the Environmental Farm Plan (EFP) approach.
 Although participation in EFP is voluntary, it has also been the federal intention that all farmers in Canada have an EFP (as of 2016, according to Statistics Canada 2019, only about 40% of farms had participated).
 In the same spirit, requiring that every farm follow a recognized protocol addresses a key weakness of the EFP approach (WWF, 2004).
 However, an additional constraint is the individual nature of the EFP.
 Farmers participate individually, not typically as members of an organization.
 What often facilitates participation in environmental protocols is sponsoring organizations.
 This was attempted in the late 1990s, early 2000s with IPM collaborations and the Reduced Risk Strategies process (see MacRae et al., 2012).
 Most of these voluntary efforts did not lead to significant adoption of environmental systems, but that was largely because the sponsoring organizations were reluctant to encourage all members to participate, and consequently, they didn't have sufficient resources to develop coherent protocols and adoption systems, and they hesitated to bring their efforts to market for fear of disfavouring some of their membership.
-A better approach would build on previous efforts but correct these deficiencies - wholesale participation for members, intergration with the EFP process, better resources for protocol development and adoption and market elements to provide at least some rewards for adopters from the market.
+A better approach would build on previous efforts but correct these deficiencies - wholesale participation for members, integration with the EFP process, better resources for protocol development and adoption and market elements to provide at least some rewards for adopters from the market.
 The recently funded (Feb.
 2020) Canadian Agri-Food Sustainability Initiative may be an attempt to achieve such things, but it appears to be a minimum 3-5 year process so it's value is unclear.